coda/packs-sdk/docs/guides/blocks/sync-tables/index.md

 ## Row limits

 Each sync table has a user-defined maximum number of rows, which defaults to 1000 but can be set as high as 10,000.
-Any items returned by your sync table beyond that limit will be dropped.
+Once a sync table reaches the limit Coda will stop the sync (even if the code returned a [continuation](#longrunning)) and truncate the resulting rows to fit within the limit.

 ## Long-running syncs {: #longrunning}